PHPSocialNetwork/phpfastcache/README.md

 It also supports multiple calls, Tagging, Setup Folder for caching.
 Look at our examples folders for more information.

-### PhpFastCache versioning API
+### Phpfastcache versioning API
-PhpFastCache provides a class that gives you basic information about your PhpFastCache installation
+Phpfastcache provides a class that gives you basic information about your Phpfastcache installation
 - Get the API version (Item+Pool interface) with `Phpfastcache\Api::GetVersion();`
 - Get the API changelog (Item+Pool interface) `Phpfastcache\Api::getChangelog();`
-- Get the PhpFastCache version with `Phpfastcache\Api::getPhpFastCacheVersion();`
+- Get the Phpfastcache version with `Phpfastcache\Api::getPhpfastcacheVersion();`
-- Get the PhpFastCache changelog `Phpfastcache\Api::getPhpFastCacheChangelog();`
+- Get the Phpfastcache changelog `Phpfastcache\Api::getPhpfastcacheChangelog();`

 ---------------------------
 Want to keep it simple ?